konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 I rebooted, using clover on the USB, and got to my desktop after a series of invasive opt-in scenarios, provided thoughtfully by Apple.

 I ran Pandora's Box, and did "Bootloaders configurator" and setup clover with boot rc-scripts.
-It didn't want to reboot, so I used Pandora's EFI mount to copy the files from the EFI on the USB to the harddrive, which got it booting without the USB.
+It didn't want to reboot, so I used Clover Configurator's EFI mount to copy the files from the EFI on the USB to the harddrive, which got it booting without the USB.

 Make a time-machine backup, if you have the space.
 This is "totally vanilla + USB clover EFI, boots but not much else".
 You can use this with the installer to get back to this stage quickly, if you screw things up.
 It takes a long time, but it will save you time and stress in the future.